Stories making the Sunday papers

 In just a half-year, the stock markets made Swiss billionaire businessman Christoph Blocher and his family CHF4 billion richer, Swiss newspaper SonntagsZeitung reported.

-Blocher, the patron of the right-wing conservative and anti-immigration Swiss People’s Party (SVP), the country’s most powerful, reinvigorated a plastics maker from near-bankruptcy.
+Blocher, the patron of the right-wing conservative and anti-immigration Swiss People’s Party, the country’s most powerful, reinvigorated a plastics maker from near-bankruptcy.
 According to Swiss magazine Bilanz’s last tally, the Blocher family possessed a fortune of between CHF7 billion and CHF8 billion.

 Blocher handed over the reins of his business empire to his children when he became justice minister in 2003, but he was voted out of office four years later.
-Now, Blocher and his children have shares of plastics maker EMS-Chemie Holding AG and other companies, mainly the pharmacy supplier Dottikon, that have risen sharply in value.
+Now, Blocher and his children have shares of plastics maker Ems-Chemie Holding and other companies, mainly the pharmacy supplier Dottikon, that have risen sharply in value.

 That puts the Blochers ahead by about CHF4 billion this year alone for their listed companies, making them worth an estimated CHF12 billion.